openbmc/openbmc-test-automation/docs/boot_test.md

 and it will give the following on the console the boot test report:

 ```

 Boot Type                                Total Pass Fail
 ---------------------------------------- ----- ---- ----
 Redfish Power On                             1    1    0
 Redfish Power On (mfg)                       0    0    0
 IPMI Power On                                0    0    0
 IPMI Power On (mfg)                          0    0    0
+Istep Power On                               0    0    0
+Istep Power On (mfg)                         0    0    0
 Redfish Power Off                            1    1    0
 Redfish Power Off (mfg)                      0    0    0
 Redfish Hard Power Off                       0    0    0